brchen3/oz-housing-supply/README.md

 <h2>Methodology</h2>

 We utilize the doubly-robust difference-in-differences estimator from Callaway and Sant’Anna (2021) (CSDID).
-The sample for the CSDID es- timates is all Low Income Community (LIC) tracts that were eligible to be des- ignated as OZs.
+The sample for the CSDID estimates is all Low Income Community (LIC) tracts that were eligible to be designated as OZs.
 Those that were designated OZs are the treated group, and those that were not designated are the control group.
 We exclude contiguous and ineligible tracts.